Robrowno/guess-the-number/README.md

 - Built-in Libraries used include os and random - used for dealing with random numbers and clearing the terminal.
 - Other Libraries used include Colorama - used for adding colour and style to the terminal.
 I specifically imported Fore and Style from Colorama to change font colours and brighten/dim text.
 - PEP8 Validator for checking that my Python code meets PEP8 standards.
+- Google Collab for testing small pieces of code outside of Gitpod and still within a browser.

 ---